DheerajKN/Spring-CMS-Generator/README.md

 # Further Developments

 - Creating .bat file for Windows so alternatively you can use git bash to execute bash script in Windows
+- --import-sql for `m` flag will auto-generate commented insert script and add it to the end of import.sql file for both main and test environments.